 5. Upgrade At The Last Minute

-You can get a cheap upgrade at the last minute if a cabin is under-sold.
-To take advantage of this possibility, you have to book an Economy or a Premium Economy ticket, and you have to be prepared to fly in Economy or Premium Economy because this upgrade is not guaranteed.
+If a cabin is under-sold, you can get a cheap upgrade at the last minute.
+To take advantage of this possibility, you have to book an Economy or a Premium Economy ticket and be prepared to fly in Economy or Premium Economy because this upgrade is not guaranteed.
 But equally, this is probably the cheapest way to travel in Business Class for cash.
 Even better, if you are booked into Business Class, this is a brilliant way to upgrade to First Class for less.

 Very occasionally, airlines hand out free upgrades.
 Although this is rare and tends to be reserved for frequent flyers on that airline who have tier status, it is worth reading my 10 essential tips on how to get a free flight upgrade to give your upgrade chances a boost.